esakal/react-workshop/workshop-guides/2-intermediate/intermediate-2.md

 - [ ] in `ChannelView` show `ChannelMessages` and `MessageCreate` if has active channel.
 - [ ] in `ChannelMessages` fill `renderMessages` to render all messages with `ChannelMessage`
 - [ ] in `ChannelMessage` use `moment` api support to show time **from now**. see [moment documentation](https://momentjs.com/docs/)

+ Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/15)

 ### Ticket Intermediate-2.4 (channel header)
 > You can continue your work or checkout and continue with branch [intermediate-2.4](https://github.com/esakal/react-workshop/tree/intermediate-2.4)